mhoover/tt/README.md

 # tt
 ## Introduction
-`tt` (time-track) is a mysql-based program to keep track of time (for consultants, etc.) using Python commmands.
+`tt` (time-track) is a mysql- or sqlite-based program to keep track of time (for consultants, etc.) using Python commmands.
 It is a general -- and very simple -- time tracking program.
 A database has the following values:

 * `date`: Should entered as 'mm/dd/yyyy' (as a string).
 * `start`: The time one starts working; recorded as HH:MM.
 So, `8:15` would represent 8:15am and `17:45` would represent 5:45pm.